-Liquidity risk
+Liquidity Risk

 The Company strives to maintain sufficient liquidity to meet its short-term business requirements, taking into account its anticipated cash flows from royalty interests, its holdings of cash, and its committed liabilities.
-The maturities of the Company's non-current liabilities are disclosed in Note 4 and Note 8.
-All current liabilities are settled within one year.
+The maturities of the Company's loan liabilities are disclosed in Note 4 and Note 6.
+All current liabilities with the exception of the convertible loan facility are settled within one year.
+The convertible loan facility has been disclosed as a current liability upon the adoption of the amendments to IAS 1 (see Note 2(d)), however any settlement of the liability within the next twelve months would be upon conversion into Common Shares and is not expected to be settled in cash within the next twelve months.

-Currency risk
+Currency Risk

 The Company is exposed to the financial risk related to the fluctuation of foreign exchange rates.
 The Company primarily operates in Canada, Australia, Argentina, Mexico, and the United States and incurs expenditures in currencies other than United States dollars.
 Thereby, the Company is exposed to foreign exchange risk arising from currency exposure.
 The Company has not hedged its exposure to currency fluctuations.
-Based on the above net exposure, as at December 31, 2023, and assuming that all other variables remain constant, a 1% depreciation or appreciation of the United States dollar against the Canadian dollar, Australian dollar, Argentinian peso, and Mexican peso would result in an increase/decrease in the Company's pre-tax income or loss of approximately \$0.1 million.
+Based on the above net exposure, as at December 31, 2024, and assuming that all other variables remain constant, a 1% depreciation or appreciation of the United States dollar against the Canadian dollar, Australian dollar, Argentinian peso, and Mexican peso would result in an increase/decrease in the Company's pre-tax income or loss of approximately \$0.1 million.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEARS ENDED DECEMBER 31, 2023, AND 2022 (Expressed in thousands of United States dollars, unless otherwise indicated, except for shares, per ounce, and per share amounts)
+(Expressed in thousands of United States dollars, unless otherwise indicated, except for share, ounce, per ounce, and per share amounts)

-16. COMMITMENTS
+14. COMMITMENTS

-As at December 31, 2023, the Company had the following contractual obligations:
+As at December 31, 2024, the Company had the following contractual obligations:

-Less than 1 year 1 to 3 years Over 3 years Total Trade and other payables \$ 5,394 \$ - \$ - \$ 5,394 Loans payable principal and interest payments 351 3,355 17,457 21,163 Payments related to acquisition of royalties and streams 1,618 2,500 - 4,118 Total commitments \$ 7,363 \$ 5,855 \$ 17,457 \$ 30,675
+Le ess than 1 to Over 1 year 3 years 3 years Total Trade and other payables \$ 1,188 \$ - \$ - \$ 1,188 Loans payable principal and interest payments (1) 1,157 16,611 - 17,768 Payments related to acquisition of royalties and streams $^{\left(2\right) }$ - 2,500 - 2,500 Total commitments \$ 2,345 \$ 19,111 \$ - \$ 21,456